Economic history of New Zealand: Open economy

 New Zealand's economy entered into the longest period of significant growth in 1998 and lasted until 2006.
 This growth came as a result of a newly diversified and deregulated economy and benefitted the economy a great deal.
 For the first time in history, New Zealand was running long-term fiscal surpluses in the OECD and unemployment had fallen to never before seen levels.
 Despite these improvements, the country remained stagnant on the international income ranking level due to higher interest rates stemming from an unwillingness to save.
 Nonetheless, New Zealand is still a top choice for foreign investors which totalled NZ$107.69 billion in 2014, a statistic which has increased more than 1,000 percent since 1989 when foreign investment totalled NZ$9.7 billion.

 Economic outlook

-Since the 1980s, New Zealand has gone from being one of the most heavily regulated economies in the OECD to one of the least regulated and most free market economy.
+Since the 1980s, New Zealand has gone from being one of the most heavily regulated economies in the OECD to one of the least regulated and most free market economies.